Synchronicity From Synchronized Chaos: Sync as an Organizational Principle in Mind and in Computational Modeling

-The role of synchronization of the neuronal 40Hz oscillation in perceptual grouping has led to speculations about the role of synchronization in consciousness \cite{von86, Rod, Str, Koch}, but here we suggest a relationship on a more naive basis: Consciousness can be framed as self-perception, and then placed on a similar footing as perception of the objective world.
+The role of spike train synchronization in perceptual grouping has led to speculations about the role of synchronization in consciousness \cite{von86},\cite{Rod},\cite{Str}, \cite{Koch}, but here we suggest a relationship on a more naive basis: The hallmark of conscious thought, defined subjectively, is the ability to focus on one's own thoughts, and to influence them, as one would interact with external events.
+Thus consciousness can be framed as self-perception, and then placed on a similar footing as perception of the objective world.
 In this view, there must be semi-autonomous parts of a ``conscious" mind that perceive one another.
 In the interpretation of Section \ref{sec:percept}, these components of the mind synchronize with one another, or in alternative language, they perform ``data assimilation" from one another, with a limited exchange of information.
+The scheme has actually been proposed, and is currently being investigated, for fusion of alternative computational models of the same objective process in a practical context \cite{van,Mir}.

-Taking this interpretation of consciousness seriously, again imagine that the world is a 3-variable Lorenz system, perceived by three different components of mind, also represented by Lorenz systems, but with different parameters.
+Taking the proposed interpretation of consciousness seriously, again imagine that the world is a 3-variable Lorenz system, perceived by three different components of mind, also represented by Lorenz systems, but with different parameters.
 The three Lorenz systems also ``self-perceive" each other.
 Three imperfect ``model" Lorenz systems were generated by perturbing parameters in the differential equations for a given ``real" Lorenz system and adding extra terms.
 The resulting suite is: $\dot x = \sigma (y-z), \;\; \dot y = \rho x - y - x z,\;\; \dot z = -\beta z + x y$

 where $(x,y,z)$ is the real Lorenz system and $(x_i,y_i,z_i)\; i=1,2,3 $ are the three models.
 An extra term $\mu$ is present in the models but not in the real system.
 Because of the relatively small number of variables available in this toy system, all possible directional couplings among corresponding variables in the three Lorenz systems were considered, giving 18 connection coefficients $C^A_{ij} \; \; \; A=x,y,z \; \; \;i,j= 1,2,3 \;\;\; i\ne j$.
 The constants $K_A \;\;\;A=x,y,z$ are chosen arbitrarily so as to effect ``data assimilation" from the ``real" Lorenz system into the three coupled ``model" systems.
 The configuration is schematized in Fig. \ref{figsuite}.